VCL3D/VolumetricCapture/README.md

   organization={IEEE}
 }
 ```

+## Caveats
+We currently only ship binaries for the Windows platform, supporting Windows 10.

 # References
 <a name="VolCap"/> __\[1\]__ Sterzentsenko, V., Karakottas, A., Papachristou, A., Zioulis, N., Doumanoglou, A., Zarpalas, D. and Daras, P., 2018, November.
 [A low-cost, flexible and portable volumetric capturing system](https://www.iti.gr/iti/files/document/publications/low-cost-flexible.pdf).
 In 2018 14th International Conference on Signal-Image Technology & Internet-Based Systems (SITIS) (pp. 200-207).
 IEEE.